Best Health Insurance Options for Pregnant Women

 What happens after my baby is born?

-You need to get in touch with your employer, insurance company (we can help), or state Marketplace to add a child to your health plan shortly after you give birth.
+You need to get in touch with your employer, health insurance companies (we can help), or state Marketplace to add a child to your health plan shortly after you give birth.
 Many employers require you to add your baby to your policy within 30 days.
-Having a baby qualifies you for a special open enrollment period in your state’s marketplace and allows you 60 days to choose a plan for your baby or make changes to your existing plan.
-Depending on your income, your child may qualify for Medicaid or CHIP even if you have a policy through your employer or state Marketplace.
+Having a baby qualifies you for a special open enrollment period in your state’s Marketplace and allows you to choose a plan for your baby or make changes to your existing plan.

-* The exception is grandfathered health plans — those that were in existence before March 23, 2010, and that haven’t made significant changes to their benefits and costs.
+* The exception is grandfathered health plans — those that existed before March 23, 2010 and haven’t significantly changed their benefits and costs.
 They do not have to comply with this part of the law.
-Contact your insurance company or your employer to find out whether your plan is grandfathered.
-The second exception is short-term health plans, those providing less than 12 months of coverage.
-These plans are not required to offer you insurance and do not have to include maternity care in their benefits.
+Contact your insurance company or employer to determine whether your plan is grandfathered.

 For more information or if you would like to speak with one of our agents, please call Florida Healthcare Insurance at (954) 282-6891.